USS Storm King: 1944

 Storm King moved to Staten Island, New York, on 10 February 1944 where she was converted into a troop transport.
 She departed New York on 3 March for shakedown out of Hampton Roads, Virginia.
 The ship was assigned to the Naval Transportation Service on 6 April and loaded troops and cargo.
 The following week, she sailed for Hawaii.
 She arrived at Pearl Harbor on 1 May; debarked her troops; and the next day joined Transport Division 26, 5th Amphibious Force.

 Storm King spent much of the rest of the month rehearsing amphibious landings in preparation for the invasion of the Marianas.
 The task force sortied on 29 May, refueled at Eniwetok, and arrived off Saipan early on the morning of 15 June, "D-Day."
 The transport off-loaded troops of the 23rd Marines, vehicles, and supplies, and began taking casualties on board on the 16th.
 She was ordered to evacuate them on the 24th and got underway for Eniwetok and Pearl Harbor.

 Storm King arrived at Pearl Harbor on 11 July and was assigned to the 3rd Amphibious Force and the conquest of the Palaus.
 Following rehearsal landings until 12 August, the transport sailed for Guadalcanal where the task force remained until 8 September when it sortied for the Palaus.
 The ships were at the Palaus on 15 September when elements of the 1st Marine Division assaulted Peleliu, but Storm King and her troops were held in reserve for two days.
-On 17 September, she began landing her troops for the assault on Anguar.
+On 17 September, she began landing her troops for the assault on Angaur.
 The last unit was landed on 22 September, and the ship sailed the next day for Manus, Admiralty Islands.